Mynydd Seion, (Wesleyan)

 The plaque on the end of Coronation Hall

-By 1988 the Chapel had ceased to be viable, and the building was closed.
+By 1988 the Chapel had ceased to be viable, Mynydd Seion was closed and is now a private house.
 The congregation joined with that of Bethel.
-The building has now been converted into a private house.

 Mynydd Seion on Waterfall Hill